UCAS code: 3R93

 For further details, click here

-Mandatory costs - students should budget approximately £300 to cover the purchasing of core textbooks across the three years of study, the majority of this cost is associated with the 2nd year of study.
-Students could make significant savings if they purchased second-hand texts.
+- Core texts: Students should budget to cover the purchasing of core textbooks across the three years of study, the majority of this cost is associated with the 2nd year of study.
+Core Texts can be bought second hand, or as an ebook which can often reduce this cost.
+Cost £400 across 3 years of study.

 To find out what general costs are included or excluded in the course fees, such as textbooks and travel expenses, please click here